cselab/optimal-testing/README.md

    `cd nested-sampling`
 2. Download data of reported infected people
    `python3 get-data.py`
 3. Run the sampling.
-Here you need to specify whether you assume an uniform prior (Scenario I), an informed prior based on data before the first outbreak (Scenario II, case=2) or all data available (Scenario III,case=3)
+Here you need to specify whether you assume a uniform prior (Scenario I), an informed prior based on data before the first outbreak (Scenario II, case=2) or all data available (Scenario III,case=3)
    `python3 nested.py` --case 2 --cores 12
 4. Nested-sampling will take a while.
 5. Evaluate the model at the samples you took from steps 2,3,4 or at uniformly distributed samples